Lisa Sinnicks – Owner and Managing Director

 Louisa, or “Lou” is The Senior Moving Company’s friendly voice at the office.
 Louisa was born and raised in Manitoba and loves serving the Winnipeg community.
 Through Louisa’s education, previous work, and current volunteer involvement she has honed her administrative skills and helped people through various stressful situations.
 She obtained her Bachelor of Arts in Social Science from Canadian Mennonite University (CMU), focusing on sociology, conflict resolution, and community development.
 Recently, she worked for CMU as an Admissions Coordinator – specifically helping international students with the application and relocation process.

 Louisa is a volunteer Smart Start program worker with the Canadian Red Cross, assisting newcomers during their transition to life in Canada.
-She is also a board member for a Mennonite Central Committee (MCC) orphanage and education network in Mekele Ethiopia.
 Louisa frequents the Winnipeg Businesses and Organizations Supporting Seniors group.
 Her goal in any interaction at The Seniors Moving Co. and elsewhere is to make people feel supported and informed when they are at a crossroads.

-Ask Lou about her past life and you will be regaled about tree planting in northern BC and her hard life in the 1850’s as a heritage interpreter at Lower Fort Garry National Historic Site.
+Ask Lou about her past and you will be regaled about tree planting in northern BC and her past life in the 1850’s as a costumed heritage interpreter at Lower Fort Garry National Historic Site.